broadinstitute/CTAT-LRF-Paper/README.md

 # CTAT-LRF-Paper

-Analyses and figures generated for the manuscript "CTAT-LR-fusion: accurate fusion transcript identification from long and short read isoform sequencing at bulk or single cell resolution" by "Qian Qin, Victoria Popic, Houlin Yu, Emily White, Akanksha Khobragade, Asa Shin, Arthur Dondi, Niko Beerenwinkel, Aziz Al’Khafaji, and Brian J. Haas"
+Analyses and figures generated for the manuscript "Accurate fusion transcript identification from long and short read isoform sequencing at bulk or single cell resolution" by "Qian Qin et al."

 This repo focuses on analyses and figure generation for the manuscript.
 For computing benchmarking results that were analyzed here, please see the separate github repo: https://github.com/fusiontranscripts/LR-FusionBenchmarking